VolkovLabs/volkovlabs.io/blog/2022-09-13-grafana-variables/index.md

 ## Container/Host environment variables

-Grafana could either be installed in a Docker container or directly on the operating system.
-YouTube video demonstrating two types of Grafana installation - in a Docker container and Windows/Mac.
+Grafana could be installed in a Docker container or directly on the operating system.
+If you need more details, watch the following YouTube video demonstrating two types of Grafana installation: in a Docker container and on Windows/Mac.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/xTQpV7B700w" title="How to Install Grafana for Data Analysts and Data Scientists" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>